unplugstudio/mezzanine-boilerplate/project_template/README.md

 # {{ project_name }}

-A Mezzanine project based on [mezzanine-boilerplate] v1.6.
+A Mezzanine project based on [mezzanine-boilerplate] v1.7 (with Python3).

 ## Quickstart